ChFlick/firecode/README.md

 ## Development

-Currently, I'm working on improving the syntax highlighting even more but the focus is on adding code completion.
+There are still some todos with autocompletion and mouseover information, but currently I'm working on the autoformatter.
+I'm planning to create a [prettier](https://prettier.io/) plugin for this purpose.